hanuytayal/NoMoreOnCall/README.md

 The demo will:
 1. Start the notification API (in-process)
-2. Analyze two example errors:
-   - Database timeout error (ERR_123)
+2. Analyze a database timeout error (ERR_123)
-   - Authentication error (ERR_456)
-3. Generate code fixes for both errors
+3. Generate code fixes for the error
-4. Show the results in a clear format
+4. Show the results in a clear, sectioned format

 ## Supported Error Types & Fixes
 The code fixer currently supports automatic suggestions for: